crystal-lang/crystal-book/guides/ci/travis.md

 If you are new to continuous integration (or you want to refresh the basic concepts) we may start reading the [core concepts guide](https://docs.travis-ci.com/user/for-beginners/) and then a [short tutorial](https://docs.travis-ci.com/user/tutorial/).

-Now let’s see an example of using Travis CI with Crystal.
+Now let's see an example of using Travis CI with Crystal.

 ## Build and run specs